-Brighton is one of the biggest centres for street art and graffiti in the UK and indeed on any trip to the south coast city you cannot fail to see streets and buildings full of art.
+Brighton is one of the biggest centre’s for street art and graffiti in the UK.
+Indeed on any trip to the south coast city you can’t fail to see the streets and buildings full of art.
 Street Artists in the city have a host of walls and buildings to play with.
 There is even a piece by Banksy… kind of!

-Some of it admittedly is quite raw, this is a city with more graffiti than street art.
-A lot of the alleys between the streets of the old fishing town are littered in an uncurated way interspersed with more substantive murals on the sides of buildings and hidden away in the streets.
+Some of it admittedly is quite raw.
+This is a city with more graffiti locations than street art!
+A lot of the alleys between the streets of the old fishing town are littered in an uncurated way.
+These are interspersed with more substantive murals on the sides of buildings and hidden away in the streets.

 Just a short journey by train into London, it’s hard not to link the two scenes.
-For years artists from Brighton have travelled to London and vice versa.
-Both however have evolved in their own way, whereas London has become sanistised and controlled, Brighton like Bristol, in the most part remains untamed.
+For years artists from Brighton have traveled to London and vice versa.
+Both however have evolved their street art scenes in their own way.
+Whereas London has become sanitised and controlled.
+Brighton like Bristol, in the most part remains untamed.

-As a result the art is less accessible to the more general public, it’s audience is the graffiti writers and urban art connosieurs who have maintained a grip on the city’s scene.
-With the exception of a few murals which might have been commissioned, the majority of the work on display throughout the city is lettering and throw ups.
+As a result the art is less accessible to the more general public.
+Its audience is the graffiti writers and urban art connoisseurs who have maintained a grip on the city’s scene.
+With the exception of a few murals which might have been commissioned.
+The majority of the work on display throughout the city is lettering and throw ups.

-That’s not to say that for any lover of the urban art scene, Brighton isn’t worth the time, it absolutely is.
-From the station a short wander into the town will soon reveal its wonders, the Prince Albert Pub on Trafalgar Street is just a few minutes walk adorned as it is with a giant tribute to musicians of days gone by.
-It’s also the original location of Banksy’s famous ‘Kissing Policemen‘ of which there is a replica on display.
+That’s not to say that for any lover of the urban art scene, Brighton street art isn’t worth the time.
+It absolutely is.
+From the station, a short wander into the town will soon reveal its wonders.
+The Prince Albert Pub on Trafalgar Street is just a few minutes walk.
+There it is adorned with a giant tribute to musicians of days gone by.
+It’s also the original location of the Brighton Banksy, the famous ‘Kissing Policemen‘ of which there is a replica on display.
 Such is the allure of Banksy’s work, even the replica is covered in perspex.

-Around the area, the streets of the old town penned in between Queens Road and London Road, are narrow, warren like and full of vibrancy.
-In particular places such as Gloucester Road, Kensington Street, Orange Row, Regent Street and North Road are full of works on the walls whilst a bit further north in the area between London Road and New England Street, the courtyards of sixties office blocks provide an uncurated canvas for writers.
+Around the area, the streets of the old town penned in between Queens Road and London Road, are narrow.
+They are warren like and full of vibrancy.
+Roads like Gloucester Road, Kensington Street, Orange Row, Regent Street and North Road.
+These are full of spots where you can find street art.
+A bit further north, between London Road and New England Street, there are sixties office blocks which provide an uncurated canvas for writers.

-Of particular note, Brighton favourites such as SNUB and REQ, can frequentely be seen.
+Brighton street art favourites such as SNUB and REQ can also frequently be seen.
 We’ve got a soft spot for both here on Inspiring City having interviewed both as they put on shows in London.
-SNUB’s work in particular can be seen all over the place, his iconic image is that of the 2000AD character Mongrol who he has adopted over the years.
-You can read the interview with SNUB here and the interview with REQ here these are artists who have often been described as pioneers of the street art scene as we know it today.
+SNUB’s work in particular can be seen all over the place.
+His iconic image is that of the 2000AD character Mongrol who he has adopted over the years.
+You can read the interview with SNUB here and the interview with REQ here.
+These are artists who have often been described as pioneers of the street art scene as we know it today.

-Top places to find street art in Brighton
+Top places to find street art and graffiti in Brighton

-Turn out of the station and take a left, Trafalgar Street takes you into the centre of the Brighton village.
-As you move down the street a number of roads and alleys branch of in a kind of grid system so it’s pretty easy to explore.
+Turn out of the station and take a left.
+Trafalgar Street takes you into the centre of the Brighton village.
+Moving down the street, a number of roads and alleys branch off.
+Layed out in a kind of grid system, it’s pretty easy to explore.
 The Prince Albert Pub is an obvious highlight with its replica Banksy one of the most famous pieces of street art in Brighton.
 It’s also renowned for its tribute to fallen musicians.

 Running between Trafalgar Street and Gloucester Road, this street is more an alley really with an access road that leads to a parking area.
-Needless to say that such spaces are favourites for artists and it is full of works.
+Needless to say that such spaces are favourites for street artists and are full of works.

 Another cross cutting street, Gloucester Road intersects a lot of the other smaller streets and runs parallel to Trafalgar Street and North Road.
 Works can often be seen towards the southern end of the road on the corners of junctions with other streets and in alleys.